asat75/diabetes-analysis/README.md

 # diabetes-analysis
-November is the diabetes awareness month as someone who has family with it, I am going to study the dataset bringing analysis.
+November is the diabetes awareness month and millions of people live with it.
+I am going to study the dataset bringing analysis.